Fall is here, once again, and once again, it's time to consume our favourite seasonal yummies!

 I always look forward to picking out my perfect pie pumpkin.
 If you ask my husband, I love small, round, and cute things, so it's naturally something I love to do.
 Even though making homemade pumpkin puree is a real chore sometimes, the difference in taste is worth the extra effort.
 Sure, it's a mess and opening a pumpkin is not as easy as opening a can, but you'll thank yourself when you taste the finished product.

 The best part?
 It freezes well, so you can use it all year round - if it lasts that long!
 Anyway, this year, I wanted to try making a pie that was nut-free.
-I know I use a lot of cashews in my recipes (I just love cashews!), so I wanted to try something new.
+I know I use a lot of cashews in my recipes (I just love cashews!), so I wanted to try something new that was more allergy-friendly.
 Pumpkin pie seemed like a great place to start since it's that time of the year.

 Easy Vegan Pumpkin Pie (Nut Free)